-The Banta Center provides three opportunities for all University of Redlands students to be recognized for their research, study, and service in the area of ethics.
+The Banta Center provides three opportunities for all University of Redlands students to be recognized for their research, study, and service in the area of ethics and leadership.

 In the spirit of the University of Redlands' liberal arts mission, the Banta Center for Ethical and Purposeful Leadership has established the annual Banta Community Service Award to promote and recognize the values of citizenship, care, and individual responsibility.